Hongyao-Tang/Note-AI/3-ai-project/3-1-rag/index.md

 - neo4j DB
 - OpenAI do Index:  OpenAIEmbeddings()
 - OpenAI do Retrival: vector_index.similarity_search(question)
-- As chain to pass to LLM
+- As context to pass to LLM

 ```py
 from langchain_community.vectorstores import Neo4jVector